cloudflare/cloudflare-docs/content/client-ip-geolocation/about/index.md

 ## Example scenario

 Jane is a Cloudflare WARP user in Glendive, Montana, USA.
 She is interested in the privacy benefits of using a VPN.
-Her client IP address is `108.59.112.0`, which is owned by [Mid-Rivers Telephone Cooperative](https://bgp.he.net/AS11961) and geolocates to 47.0984,-104.7275 (with a location accuracy of 50km using MaxMind’s GeoIP service).
+Her client IP address is `108.59.112.0`, which is owned by [Mid-Rivers Telephone Cooperative](https://bgp.he.net/AS11961) and geolocates to 47.0984,-104.7275 (with a location accuracy of 50km using MaxMind's GeoIP service).

 ![Diagram of how Cloudflare reports accurate location information over VPN](/images/client-ip-geolocation/client-ip-geolocation-example.png)

-Jane connects to Cloudflare’s edge using a secure tunnel.
+Jane connects to Cloudflare's edge using a secure tunnel.
 Cloudflare operates an anycast network and dictates VPN ingress by anycast.
-Jane’s VPN traffic lands in the Cloudflare Minneapolis data center, [930km from Glendive](http://www.gcmap.com/mapui?P=GDV-MSP).
+Jane's VPN traffic lands in the Cloudflare Minneapolis data center, [930km from Glendive](http://www.gcmap.com/mapui?P=GDV-MSP).

 A naive geolocation implementation would provide unacceptably inaccurate information.
-It would have Jane geolocated to Minneapolis, which is in a totally different state — Minnesota instead of Montana — and Designated Marketing Area — Glendive, MT, the [country’s smallest DMA](https://mediatracks.com/resources/nielsen-dma-rankings-2020/), instead of Minneapolis, MN — from her true location.
+It would have Jane geolocated to Minneapolis, which is in a totally different state — Minnesota instead of Montana — and Designated Marketing Area — Glendive, MT, the [country's smallest DMA](https://mediatracks.com/resources/nielsen-dma-rankings-2020/), instead of Minneapolis, MN — from her true location.
 From a content distribution perspective, this level of geolocation is **not acceptable**.

 Instead, Cloudflare uses its [own geolocation mapping](#technical-explanation) to provide much more accurate information.
-Cloudflare’s edge would geolocate Jane’s client IP (`108.59.112.0`) to Glendive and select an egress IP address of `a.b.c.d` from its list of available egress IP addresses based on this geolocation result.
+Cloudflare's edge would geolocate Jane's client IP (`108.59.112.0`) to Glendive and select an egress IP address of `a.b.c.d` from its list of available egress IP addresses based on this geolocation result.

 Jane attempts to watch live television via an over-the-top (OTT) video provider.
-The video provider’s origin sees a connection from `a.b.c.d`.
+The video provider's origin sees a connection from `a.b.c.d`.
 A geolocation lookup on `a.b.c.d` returns Glendale, MT, and Jane is able to access the linear video content because the OTT provider is able to geolocate the VPN traffic to the true client location.